TheHalcyonSavant/VocabularyGame/README.md

 ###Language
 User Interface localization language.
 Needs restart for this setting to take effect.

+###Repeat the last 5 wrong choices
+Every time a wrong answer is chosen, the program accumulates them in *dat/{dictionaryWithNoExt}_wrongs.dat* (e.g. *dat/dictionary_records.dat*).
+After the fifth wrong choice VocabularyGame starts re-asking you with the same wrongfully answered questions, if this setting is checked.

 ####Reset All Settings
 Reset all settings in the main menu "Settings" to its default values.
 The default values can be edited inside *VocabularyGame.exe.config* file under *configuration > userSettings*

+##Application Settings

 Thanx to
 ------------